Vietnam’s Hidden Gems: Offbeat Destinations Worth the Detour

 How to get there:

 Cao Bang is about 175 miles (280 km) from Hanoi.
 Sleeper buses depart daily from My Dinh Bus Station, and the journey takes 7–9 hours.
 Roads are mountainous but paved.
 Hiring a motorbike or car locally is recommended to reach points of interest across the province.
-For more details on how to move around the country, check our Vietnam Transportation Guide.

 Ethnic minority women walking through rice terraces in Mu Cang Chai, a remote and scenic hidden gem in Northern Vietnam